oraulzito/economee/economee/README.md

 5. With the database created, import the migrations to the database by typing:<br>
    `python3 manage.py migrate`<br> <br>

-6. Up the currencies list, available file in:<br>
+6. Insert the currencies list data, available file in:<br>
    `/documentation/currencies.sql`<br> <br>

 7. If no errors occur, create the super user (use the name admin) by typing:<br>